ben5459/HybridManufacturingPlatform/Lightweight XY Joints/Readme.md

 Difference: 15.186g -> that's a 7.36% increase in weight.

-[2]:Disclaimer: The threads on the stock model are solid but the threads on the lightweight aluminum model are modeled.
+[2]: Disclaimer: The threads on the stock model are solid but the threads on the lightweight aluminum model are modeled.
 This will introduce a small error into the calculation.